couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-7000-contribute.markdown

 * Build both the Mac and iOS demo app targets, to catch platform- or architecture-specific code.

 * Run the static analyzer (Cmd-Shift-B).
-There should be no issues with our code (there may be one or two with third-party code.)
+There should be no issues with our code (there might be one or two issues with third-party code.)

 * Run the unit tests on both platforms: run the demo app with custom arguments `Test_All` and `Test_Only`.
 (This is really easy to do using Cmd-Opt-R.) All the tests must pass.